MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

 :::image type="content" source="media/sla-negative-countdown-timer.png" alt-text="Display negative countdown for SLAs in expired or terminal status.":::

-## View the status of an SLA KPI Instance record
+## Know the status of an SLA KPI Instance record

 Based on the business hours, the timer displays the time remaining to meet the SLA or the elapsed time since the SLA failed.
 For example, if failure time is set to 5 days and business hours are 9:00 AM to 5:00 PM, then you'll see 5 days on the timer.
 If failure time is set to 10 hours, then you'll see 1 day and 2 hours on the timer.
 Your system administrator or customizer can add a timer to the SLA-enabled entity form.